-You will need at least one staff member for each organisation you are registering.
-It’s a good idea to have several registered users, so that updates can still be provided even if one staff member is away.
+You will need at least one registered staff member for each organisation you register in Capacity Tracker.
+It is advisable to have several registered users, so that updates can still be provided even if one staff member is away.

 You will receive an email when your registration has been finalised, usually within one working day, and you can start using Capacity Tracker.